 Leslie Churchill Ward - Singing Teacher

-Leslie graduated with an honours degree in Acting from the Ohio University School of Theatre and worked as an award-winning actor in the States.
-Now living in the UK, she continues to share her love of the performing arts as a theatre arts teacher, musical director, and as Artistic Coordinator for the Llangollen International Musical Eisteddfod.
+Leslie graduated with an honours degree in Acting from The Ohio University School of Theatre and worked as an award-winning actor and singer in the States.
+Now living in North Wales, she continues to share her passion for the performing arts with students, performers, and communities.
 She loves working with children and strongly believes in the ethos of Theatretrain.
-Leslie directs the Theatretrain Regional Choir and has taught at the Mold centre since it opened.
-She has also prepared Theatretrain's first ever 'Joseph Choirs' for the touring Kenwright production of Joseph.
 Leslie is the Artistic Director and founder of Musical Meatballs in Mind, a performance group for adults whose lives have been affected by mental health issues.
 In 2015 The Meatballs had the honour to perform for (and chat with!)
 The Duke and Duchess of Cambridge.
-In 2010 Leslie founded Acquire, a mixed-voice community choir.
-As well as many local performances, Acquire has performed with Brit Award winning trio BLAKE and developed a strong relationship with Mike Peters / The Alarm.
-Acquire has performed and recorded with Mike on several occasions, and in 2015 they joined Mike, The Alarm, and the Wales Pops Orchestra in a concert filmed live at the Wales Millennium Centre.
-The DVD (Poppies Falling from The Sky) will soon be available worldwide.
+She is the Musical Director of KIM Community Choir, and Creative Director for the award-winning Inclusion Project at the Llangollen International Musical Eisteddfod.
+She is the Musical Director of Acquire, a mixed-voice community choir she started in 2010 along with Acquire’s Jazz Choir.
+As well as many local performances, Acquire performed with Brit Award winning trio BLAKE, recorded for several CDs for Steve ‘Smiley’ Barnard, and developed a strong relationship with Mike Peters / The Alarm.
+Acquire performed and recorded with Mike on several occasions, including in 2014 alongside the BBC National Orchestra of Wales in the Wales Millennium Centre for 'Horizons Sing', broadcast twice on BBC Radio Wales.
+The following year Acquire joined Mike, The Alarm, and the Wales Pops Orchestra in a concert filmed live at the Wales Millennium Centre.
+Leslie was honoured to have been asked to arrange Acquire’s vocals for many of the songs in the event, which can be heard on Poppies Falling from The Sky, the dvd of the concert.

 Helen Walker - Desk Manager